-Explore the best trails near Hillsboro with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Hillsboro with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 A friend and myself hiked this trail in November.
 It is a nice trail with some great scenery.
 Just challenging enough.
 Trail was will kept.
 We went off trail many times in the gorge just to do some exploring.
 Like others have said, take your trekking poles.